-- 1. Change the system name. - 2.
+- 1. Change the system name.
+Using a name in different languages is supported via a web console. - 2.
 Select the UI text language. - 3.
-Configure system time, time zone, and if you are connected to a DNS server where Auto Daylight Saving time can be applied, you can acquire the associated setting from a server within your network. - 4.
-Click the Apply button for the configuration to take effect.
+Configure system time, time zone, and if you are connected to a DNS server where Auto Daylight Saving time can be applied, you can acquire the associated setting from a server within your network.
+You can use the Auto Setup button to automatically update the daylight saving configuration.
+A system reboot is required.